CM-FOGS/PostGeoSQL/README.md

 Programming language - SQL.

-Instructions for installing, verifying the creation, operation and deletion of the function
+Instructions for installing, verifying the creation, operation and deletion of the function by the example of PostgreSQL/PostGIS DBMS and pgAdmin application.

 1. The following software must be installed on the PC, laptop or JVM to work with the function library: PostgreSQL, PostGIS and pgAdmin.